 So to shoot in RAW or JPEG depends on available space, quality, and other factors.

 Part 3.
-Image Converter for RAW to JPEG
+Free Image Converter Software-Convert RAW to JPEG

 No matter whether you have captured your images in RAW or JPEG, there are several tools available to convert the format.
 One such excellent software that facilitates converting RAW images to JPEG is Wondershare UniConverter.
 This desktop-based program once installed on your Windows or Mac system, facilitates conversion in high quality without any file size or other limitations.
 The files are converted in high quality and with batch processing; multiple files can be converted at a time.

 - · Convert RAW to JPEG in high quality.

 - · Facilitates batch processing for converting multiple files at a time.

 - · The built-in editor of the software allows image editing.

 - · Windows and Mac version of the software available for download.

 - · Versatile toolbox combines Image Converter, GIF maker, video compressor and screen recorder, and others.

 Steps to Edit and Convert RAW to JPEG using Wondershare UniConverter